openSUSE/news-o-o/_posts/2012-04-26-opensuse-and-gsoc-2012-good-to-go.markdown

-    * **Adding an Ambassador/Event plugin to openSUSE Connect** -Â  Athanasios-Ilias Rousinopoulos will be adding event calendering to openSUSE connect, to make it easier to plan openSUSE events.
+    * **Adding an Ambassador/Event plugin to openSUSE Connect** -  Athanasios-Ilias Rousinopoulos will be adding event calendering to openSUSE connect, to make it easier to plan openSUSE events.

-    * **Writing a better looking 1-Click Install client** -Â  Saurabh Sood will be working on replacing the existing YAST-based 1-click installer with something much nicer looking.
+    * **Writing a better looking 1-Click Install client** -  Saurabh Sood will be working on replacing the existing YAST-based 1-click installer with something much nicer looking.

-    * **Â Completing AppStream/Software-Center support for openSUSE -**Â  Matthias Klumpp will be working on [Appstream](http://en.wikipedia.org/wiki/AppStream)
+    * ** Completing AppStream/Software-Center support for openSUSE -**  Matthias Klumpp will be working on [Appstream](http://en.wikipedia.org/wiki/AppStream)

-    * **Improving the MongoDB destination driver for syslog-ng** -Â  Eun Kyung will be enhancing syslog-ng's Mongo support.
+    * **Improving the MongoDB destination driver for syslog-ng** -  Eun Kyung will be enhancing syslog-ng's Mongo support.

-    * **Fixing/implementing automated kernel/glibc tests -Â ** Marios Makris will be improving [Linux Test Project](http://ltp.sourceforge.net/) coverage.
+    * **Fixing/implementing automated kernel/glibc tests - ** Marios Makris will be improving [Linux Test Project](http://ltp.sourceforge.net/) coverage.

     * **openSUSE Karma plugin for openSUSE Connect** -Priyanka Menghani will add a "karma" plugin to openSUSE Connect, similar to the "reputation" score on StackExchange.

-    * **Further work on the osc2 client** -Â  Marcus HÃ¼we is going to continue his existing work on the next-generation osc client for the Open Build Service.
+    * **Further work on the osc2 client** -  Marcus Hüwe is going to continue his existing work on the next-generation osc client for the Open Build Service.

     * **Popularity contest for RPM (popcorn) -** Akshit Khurana will be working on [popcorn](http://stick.gk2.sk/blog/2009/03/popcorn-popularity-contest-for-rpm/), which will be optionally installed on openSUSE systems and provide us with statistics about which packages are popular.